ichord/At.js/README.md

 https://github.com/ichord/At.js/wiki

-### Core Team Members
+### Caret.js - The Core Magic

-* [@ichord](https://github.com/ichord)

-### One More Thing...

 Core function, that get the correct offset of caret, of At.js had been separated as a jQuery plugin [Caret.js](https://github.com/ichord/Caret.js)
 If you want to build your own 'At.js', welcome to use it.
 And [here](http://ichord.github.io/Caret.js) is a Demo.

+### Core Team Members

+* [@ichord](https://github.com/ichord)

 ---